 - spare change

-My next tip is to spend some time thinking about what, how and where you will store items in the car that will make the most sense for easy access.
+My next tip is to spend some time thinking about what items you'll store in your car, and how and where you'll store them for easy access.
 Consider what's working well so far with your current car set up, and what's not?
 What's lacking?
 What do you find yourself wishing that you had?
 Do some research on Pinterest for some creative ideas.
 I found this post so helpful for thinking outside the box.

 I spread out all the items on the table to see what I really needed and what I could adapt.